tarunbatra/tarunbatra.github.io/source/_posts/git-before-github.md

 So what can we do with this newly acquired knowledge?
 1. Git patches often [float][lkml-1] [around][lkml-2] in the Linux development mailing list and it gives me satisfaction that I understand how they work a little better now than before.
 2. When platforms like Github and Gitlab have an outage, work in most of the development teams stall.
 Now I know a way to get my code reviewed even in these situations.
 (Okay, that might be a stretch)
 3. EDIT: About when this article was published, [`youtube-dl`][youtube-dl-homepage] was taken down by Github due to [a DMCA request][riaa-dmca-request].
-The whole episode brings ot light that Github being a platform is subject to censorship, unlike git which is distributed.
+The whole episode brings to light that Github being a platform is subject to censorship, unlike git which is distributed.

 You can practice for yourself by adding your name to the `CONTRIBUTORS.txt` file of the [git-before-github][git-before-github-repo] repository, committing it, and then sending me the patch.
 I would readily ~merge~ apply it. 😀